maximkrouk/Convenience/README.md

 ## The story

 Programming is all about data.
 We modify data, store it, share it.
 You can see it in every app you do.
-So I've got enaugh writing the same code for decoding and storing data, unwrapping optionals, subscripting collections and decided to...
+So I've got enaugh writing the same code for decoding data, unwrapping optionals, subscripting collections and decided to...
 Use one folder called "Reusable" with all this stuff.
 And migrate it from project to project...

 One day The Problem appeared.
 When you add anything to this folder in a new project, changes are not applied to the older ones.
 Xcode folder references could have solve this problem, but what if you have to work from remote and have no access to the folder?